 Soil and Transplanting

-Use a commercial cactus soil for optimal conditions.
+Use a commercial cactus potting mix for optimal conditions.

 An alternative option is to use an equal combination of regular potting soil and perlite or pumice.